Methodology

 Data sources

-Teacher CPD Service dataset
+Teacher CPD Digital Service dataset

-The department holds management information on ECF-based training based on early career teachers (ECTs) and mentors registering their details on the manage training for early career teachers service.
+The department holds management information on ECF-based training based on early career teachers (ECTs) and mentors registering their details on the manage training for early career teachers service (opens in a new tab) (opens in a new tab).
 The service is for ECTs working, or due to start work, in England as well as mentors assigned to work with ECTs during their induction training.
 The service does not include details of all ECTs who are based at a school that designs and delivers its own training based on the ECF.
 Lead providers submit information to the department to confirm that ECTs and mentors are actively engaged with the ECF induction training.

-• Local authority maintained nursery, primary, secondary and special schools.
+• Local authority-maintained nursery, primary, secondary and special schools.

 • Academies: free schools, university technical colleges, studio schools, city technology colleges, and pupil referral units.